 As a global provider of financial advisory, underwriting and lending services for clients in a range of sectors and geographies around the world, we recognize that our business decisions have the potential to impact surrounding communities and the environment.
-We believe that balancing non-financial factors such as environmental and social issues with financial priorities is a fundamental aspect of sound risk management and a core part of corporate responsibility.
+We believe that balancing non-financial factors such as environmental and social issues with financial priorities is fundamental to sound risk management and a core part of corporate responsibility.

-In addition, JPMorgan Chase employs a range of best practices and adheres to internationally-recognized principles to assess environmental and social impacts and promote responsible performance.
+We also employ a range of best practices and adhere to internationally-recognized principles to assess environmental and social impacts and promote responsible performance.
 Our commitments and memberships include:

 JPMorgan Chase is a Member of the Equator Principles, a framework for assessing and managing environmental and social risks in certain financial transactions.
 The most recent version of the Equator Principles (known as EP III), which became effective in June 2013, and applies globally, to all industry sectors, and to the following four financial products: Project Finance Advisory Services, Project Finance, Project Related Corporate Loans and Bridge Loans.
 JPMorgan Chase reports information about its involvement in EP eligible transactions in its annual Corporate Responsibility Report.

 JPMorgan Chase adopted the Carbon Principles in 2008 in partnership with seven electric utilities, three environmental organizations, and four other financial institutions.
 The Carbon Principles outline a process for analyzing the risks associated with greenhouse gas emissions in the U.S. power sector, and integrating that analysis into lending and underwriting decisions.
 The Principles require adopting institutions to apply an Enhanced Diligence Process to transactions involving financing for coal-fired power plants owned by investor-owned utilities, and public power and electric cooperatives.
-JPMorgan Chase reports information about its involvement in Carbon Principles eligible transactions in its annual Corporate Responsibility Report.
+JPMorgan Chase reports information about its involvement in eligible transactions in its annual Corporate Responsibility Report.

 Green Bond Principles